FHannes/RxJavaCollections/README.md

 ## Getting started

 In order to observe actions performed on a `List<E>`, you can wrap an object of that type as `RxCollections.of(list)`.
-This new object of type `ObservableList<E>` has various methods which return an `Observable<Indexed<E>` object.
+This new object of type `ObservableList<E>` has various methods which return an `Observable<Indexed<E>>` object.
 One such method is `onAdded()`, which returns an observable that emits a value whenever an element is added to the list.
 The value emitted is of type `Indexed<E>` and contains the element added, as well as the index it was added at in the list.
 These values can be obtained with `getValue()` and `getIndex()` respectively.

+### Memory management

+Typically a Java developer does not have to worry about memory management.
+Java has a garbage collector which periodically frees objects from the memory which are no longer references.
+This does however become an important consideration when working with infinite observables (observables which never complete), which are returned by various methods in this library.
+When an object is involved in subscribing to such an observable, it will never be removed from the memory unless the subscription is terminated when it is no longer required.
+This can be achieved by calling the `dispose()` method on the `Disposable`object which is returned by the `subscribe()` method.

 ## Motivation